nebari-dev/nebari-docs/docs/docs/references/advanced-configuration.md

 Groups and users of QHub are all defined in Keycloak.
 As above, access Keycloak as the `root` user, noting that the `root` user is not actually a QHub user - you cannot access the main features of QHub such as JupyterLab with at user.
 It is only for Keycloak management.

-Follow this links for more detailed information on [Keycloak user management](./login.md#add-user-using-keycloak-console) and [Keycloak group management](./login.md#groups).
+Follow this links for more detailed information on [Keycloak user management] and [Keycloak group management].

 ## Provider Infrastructure